Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Grossi Florentino

-When a dining experience kicks off with a ceremonial Champagne trolley, you know you’re in for a good night.
-And in the opulent setting of Grossi Florentino, they really pull out all the stops.
-Crystal chandeliers hang elegantly from the ornate ceiling and ancient murals decoratively line the walls.
-This has Italian romance written all over it.
+When a dining experience begins with a ceremonial Champagne trolley, you know you’re in for a special night.
+In the opulent setting of Grossi Florentino, they truly pull out all the stops.
+Crystal chandeliers hang elegantly from the ornate ceiling, and ancient murals adorn the walls.
+Italian romance is woven into every detail.
 The food is exquisite, and though it’s on the pricier side, we guarantee it’s more than worth it.
 This is a dining experience like no other.

 80 Bourke Street, Melbourne